-In the next few months, we will be interviewing the acupuncturists at M & R Acupuncture to learn more about them and what brought them to where they are now.
+Over the past few months, we have been interviewing the acupuncturists at M & R Acupuncture to learn more about them and what brought them to where they are now.

 What do you enjoy most about your job as an acupuncturist?

-What are some of the experiences you have had as you grew into your acupuncture career?
+What are some of the experiences you have had as you grew into the acupuncturist you are today?